EXSA

-EXSA (stylized as exsa, and formerly Energy Exchange of Southern Africa) is a South African renewable energy trader, providing corporate clients with grid-connected energy, via a wheeling process, which is sourced from various independent renewable power production companies.
+EXSA (stylized as exsa, and formerly Energy Exchange of Southern Africa) is a South African renewable energy trading company.
+It provides corporate clients with grid-connected, wheeled energy, sourced from various independent power producers.

-Founded in 2017 and headquartered in Cape Town, EXSA is owned by major South African investment holding company Remgro, via its Ubiquity Energy subsidiary.
+Founded in 2017 and headquartered in Paarl, in the Western Cape, EXSA is co-owned by major South African investment holding company Remgro, via its Ubiquity Energy subsidiary, and South African corporate and investment bank RMB.

 History

 EXSA was founded in 2017 by Johann Rupert, via South African investment holding company Remgro.
 The company was initially called the Energy Exchange of Southern Africa.

 Before the company's foundation, parent company Remgro already had a history of investing in the energy sector.
 By investing in companies specializing in photovoltaic technologies and installations, Remgro provided onsite backup power to companies it owns, such as Mediclinic Group, Distell, and RCL Foods.

 Remgro, via subsidiary Ubiquity Energy, also owned a 51% stake in Enerweb, a company that provides the platform that runs the Southern African Power Pool (SAPP), which enables daily electricity trading between Southern African Development Community (SADC) countries.
 This shareholding gave Remgro even more experience in the energy sector, upon which to build.

 Remgro then realized that with large and unpredictably-timed price hikes for power from the traditionally monopolistic South African energy producer Eskom, there was an opportunity to create more price certainty within the energy sector.

 This, coupled with strong demand for stable power supply and pricing from companies outside the Remgro stable, led the company to develop an energy trading platform to bring together green energy producers and electricity consumers, which later became EXSA.
 The main goal for EXSA was to enable energy consumers to get access to a diverse supply of reliable, cost-effective, renewable energy.

 At the start, EXSA focused on wheeling renewable energy to other Remgro companies, thereby reducing EXSA's credit risk, while also enabling companies in the Remgro portfolio to reach net zero targets in an expedited way.
 Thereafter, EXSA signed power purchasing agreements with various third parties, to bolster its customer pipeline.

 In 2021, Mediclinic Group announced it had signed an agreement to procure renewable energy via EXSA for approximately R2.64 billion.

 In 2022, the National Energy Regulator of South Africa (NERSA) granted EXSA a license to trade electricity via the Eskom national grid.